mahanama94/mahanama94.github.io/about.md

 ##### Recent work

-  Most recent work was research and the implementation of databases with high avaialability and throughput as a part of my intern work.
+  Most recent work was research and the implementation of databases with high availability and throughput as a part of my intern work.
 It helped me to understand a lot of about the internals of the databases and how to fine tune them for gaining the best performance.
+I also work in fields of data mining and machine learning for developing applications such as search engines.

   I have added experience and simple guides for you to make your databases and applications in a blog series and most of the steps would require less or no changes in your application code. ;)

   I've also worked on a cordova plugin for voice commands using android.
   Hybrid world had no plugin to handle explicit calls for the application through